 Cooking Club for KS2* (termly)

 The aim of the club is to teach young people new cooking skills and techniques.
 The children will prepare tasty, healthy dishes which can be taken home for the family to try.
 Whilst the dishes are cooking, we’ll sample the dish which we will have prepared earlier, to enable us to evaluate the session.

-The club will run after school on Mondays, from 3.20pm until 4.45pm by Mrs Asker and Mrs Utting.
-For health and safety reasons, spaces will be limited to 8 children and run in blocks of 3 weeks.
-The cost is £19.50 including ingredients.
+The club will run after school on Tuesday and will be limited to 9 children and run in blocks of 3 weeks.
+The cost is £21.00 including ingredients.
 Dietary needs and allergies will be catered for.

 Film Club* (Termly)

 Our film club is open to upper key stage 2, after school.
 A range of films (and refreshments) are enjoyed by the members.
 The club is run by Mrs Asker.
 Due to our busy schedules this club does not run all year round - look out for letters from school announcing the next session.

 If you feel unable to pay the cost of an after-school club or other activity due to family hardship please contact the Headteacher or School Business Manager.
 Each case will be dealt with in complete confidence and it may be possible to arrange a remission of charges in part or in full.